East Lothian Council

-East Lothian Council is one of the 32 local government councils in Scotland covering the East Lothian area.
+East Lothian Council (Comhairle Lodainn an Ear) is one of the 32 local government councils in Scotland covering the East Lothian area.
 Since the last boundary changes in 2017, 22 councillors have been elected from 6 wards.

 History

 East Lothian District Council had been created in 1975 under the Local Government (Scotland) Act 1973, as one of four districts within the Lothian region (along with Edinburgh, Midlothian and West Lothian, each having some differences from the territory of their corresponding historic counties).
 All four districts of Lothian became single tier local authorities in 1996, under the Local Government etc. (Scotland) Act 1994, when the council adopted its current name as East Lothian Council.

 East Lothian District Council contains twenty Community Councils.
 A Community Council is a voluntary organisation set up by statute by the Local Authority and run by local residents to act on behalf of its area as the most local tier of elected representation.
 The Association of East Lothian Community Councils (AELCC) is a representative forum for East Lothian District Council community councils.
 A list of Community Councils is maintained by the local authority.